-- The neighbours may be unaware of the problem, e.g. a dog that barks only when left alone or children that turn the radio up when parents are out.
+- The neighbours may be unaware of the problem, for example a dog that barks only when left alone or children that turn the radio up when parents are out

 - You may have become over-sensitive to the noise, particularly if you don't get on with your neighbours.
 People sometimes "tune in" to the noise from next door to find it annoying even when most other people wouldn't.